 7. Add basil and mix.
 Salt and pepper to taste.

-8. If sauce is too thick, add a bit of pasta water until desired consistency.
+8. If the sauce is too thick, add a bit of pasta water until desired consistency.

 Kid food, all Nourished up.
-This gluten free, high fiber, high protein meal is one of those definite kid pleasers.
+This gluten-free, high fibre, high protein meal is one of those definite kid pleasers.
 It makes an easy grab and go dinner on nights when you are pressed for time.
 But when you do have space, do yourself a favour and double recipe and freeze.
-These are great basics to have on hand.
-Serve with cut up veggies and you are supermom, but you already knew that!
+These are great basics for easy comfort foods to have on hand.
+Serve with cut-up veggies and you are supermom, but you already knew that!

 Salt and pepper